-The watershed of the Narrow River is approximately 8,650 acres (or about 14 square miles) draining from portions of the Towns of North Kingstown, South Kingstown, and Narragansett out into the western side of the mouth of the Narragansett Bay (see Map 2).
-The watershed has freshwater streams that flow into a tidally influenced salt water estuary.
-The Narrow River is the estuarine portion of the watershed.
+The watershed of the Narrow River is approximately 8,650 acres (or about 14 square miles, or 35 square kilometers) draining from portions of the Towns of North Kingstown, South Kingstown, and Narragansett out into the western side of the mouth of the Narragansett Bay (see Map 2).
+The watershed has freshwater streams that flow into a tidally influenced saltwater estuary.
+The Narrow River, or Pettaquamscutt Estuary, is the estuarine portion of the watershed.

-The Narrow River is approximately 5.9 miles long and starts at the north end of Upper Pond in the Town of North Kingstown, where it flows south and then forms the boundary between the Towns of South Kingstown and Narragansett.
+The Narrow River is approximately 5.9 miles long (approximately 10 kilometers) and starts at the north end of Upper Pond in the Town of North Kingstown, where it flows south and then forms the boundary between the Towns of South Kingstown and Narragansett.
+Southwesterly of the river's outlet/tidal inlet to Rhode Island's coastal waters (at the mouth of Narragansett Bay) is the Pettaquamscutt Cove section of the river.
 Three perennial and seven intermittent streams discharge into Narrow River.
 The principal tributaries are Gilbert Stuart Stream, which discharges into Upper Pond at the northern extremity of the river, and Mumford and Crooked brooks that discharge to Pettaquamscutt Cove, near the southern extremity.
 Gilbert Stuart Stream contributes about 34% of the total freshwater flow to the watershed.
 Crooked Brook and Mumford Brook represent about 19% of the total freshwater flow.
-Upstream of the Gilbert Stuart Stream, and all within the Town of North Kingstown, are: Carr Pond, Mattatuxet River, Shady Lea Pond, and Silver Spring Lake.
+Upstream of the Gilbert Stuart Stream, and all within the Town of North Kingstown, are Carr Pond, Mattatuxet River, Shady Lea Pond, and Silver Spring Lake.
 There are also unnamed streams and tributaries flowing to these waterbodies, and an unnamed pond off Pendar Road.